Education

 Sample Educational Roadmap for Newbies:

-This won't get someone to the point of being a cyber forensics & threat investigations practitioner, but it will prepare them for the specialised study that is required to learn to do the job well.
+This won't get someone to the point of being a cyber forensics & threat investigations practitioner, but it will prepare them for the specialized study that is required to learn to do the job well.
 It will make it easier to understand the cyber forensic & threat investigations concepts.

 Formal Education

 This section lists programs from colleges that offer cyber forensics & threat investigations either as a significant portion of the curriculum or as the major itself.
-Some of the certificate programs require a prior bachelors degree, and others have no such requirements.
+Some of the certificate programs require a prior bachelor's degree, and others have no such requirements.
 If you know of a program that isn't listed, please send the ACFTI an email with the URL to the program.

 Vendor Training